 I have considerable experience in counselling individuals and couples and I cover a range of presenting issues, including depression, anxiety, stress, anger management and relationship issues.
 I also specialise in treating trauma and phobias using a range of techniques (including EMDR) that can be successful after just one or two sessions.
 I work on both a short term and long term basis depending on individual needs.

 I work for The City of London Police alongside their Occupational Health team and I work with officers and staff both as a counsellor and a trainer in mental health related areas.
 In particular this role involves a focus on treating trauma and I often use EMDR as one of the techniques to help clients move forward.
 I am also registered with a number of health insurance companies including Aviva, Nuffield Health, Cigna and Vitality.

 Training, qualifications & experience

 I am a qualified and accredited integrative counsellor and have a First Class BA Hons Degree in Integrative Counselling.
 I have been practising for more the 10 years and have a wealth of experience dealing with a range of client issues.

 My integrative training means I have the ability to draw upon the different theories of counselling and psychotherapeutic practice including the use of CBT techniques.
-I am also trained in The Rewind Technique that is used for treating Post Traumatic Stress Disorder (PTSD), other trauma and phobias.
+I am also trained in EMDR and The Rewind Technique, used for treating Post Traumatic Stress Disorder (PTSD), other trauma based issues and phobias.

 My focus is always on developing a therapeutic relationship that reflects the individual nature of each and every client; I believe it is this that is the key to the 'success' of the counselling work.